celery/celery/docs/getting-started/intro.rst

-Celery requires a message broker to send and receive messages, but this term has been stretched to include everything from financial-grade messaging systems to you fridge (no offense)
+Celery requires a message broker to send and receive messages, but this term has been stretched to include everything from financial-grade messaging systems to your fridge (no offense)

 RabbitMQ, Redis, MongoDB, Amazon SQS, CouchDB, Beanstalk, Apache ZooKeeper, or Databases (SQLAlchemy/Django ORM).